 By polishing your content with up-to-date information, targeting additional, relevant keywords or making edits to improve readability, you’re signaling to search engines that you’re an expert in your field.
 Search engines will surface your content as authoritative and trustworthy, and award you with an increase in your organic rankings.

 Keep in mind – there are plenty of reasons your blog post might not rank now.
 These strategies will only work if you’ve addressed potential technical SEO elements like site speed, spammy backlinks, etc.

-1. Reevaluate the Keyword Target
+1. Reevaluate the Keyword Targets

 First, you need to know whether your keyword target is out of reach.

 Do a quick Google search on your keyword and see who’s showing up.
-If page 1 is stacked with reputable sources or high-authority websites (and you're new to the blog game), the keyword is probably a long shot.
+If page 1 is stacked with reputable sources or high-authority websites (and you're new to the blogging game), the keyword is probably a long shot.

 EXPERT TIP: Use Google Keyword Planner to search for new keyword ideas.
 To filter the results, fill in the “keywords to include” section with your core keyword target and filter by "low" competition.
 Double-click on "Average Monthly Searches" to sort from high search volume to low.